 This Fellowship provides support to international journalists who enrol in one of their graduate programs in journalism at the NYU’s Arthur L. Carter Journalism Institute.

 At New York University, they believe that journalism has a serious public mission, and can make a difference in the world.
 University wants to educate those who agree.
 Opportunities abound in the media world, but the opportunity to do compelling work that informs, engages and matters to the societies in which they live—this is what drives their faculty, motivates their students, and shapes their basic approach.

-Scholarship can be taken in the USA
+- The award can be taken in the USA

-- Hold a non-U.S. passport
+- hold a non-U.S. passport

-Test Requirements: Students have to take the GRE, the TOEFL or IELTS.
+- Test Requirements: Students have to take the GRE, the TOEFL or IELTS.
 The TOEFL is waived only if English was an applicant’s language of instruction in his or her degree program.

-English language Requirements: Applicants must be fluent in English and at least one additional language.
+- English language Requirements: Applicants must be fluent in English and at least one additional language.

-Application Deadline: The fellowship application deadline is January 4, 2017.
+Application Deadline: January 4, 2021